barryclark/jekyll-now/_posts/2020-12-12-mayor-update.md

 	Your crappy browser, or mobile, doesn't support video tag.
 </video>

 The quarantine got me into just staying at home, so what you can do to besides playing videogames all day?, droning hard!.
 Started to fly some brushless drone, and smashing it, part of the learning, I even had to solder the Rx, baby steps friends, baby steps.
+The video is a fun session with my sister's dogs.

 ## Went back to santiago

-With my new position I also change to a new Job, as usual most of the jobs are in Saniago so I came back to home town, I’ve been in this new position for a few weeks so not much to talk about it yet, but it’s a cool place with cool ppl.
+With my new position I also change to a new Job, as usual most of the jobs are in Santiago so came back to home, I’ve been in this new position for a few weeks so not much to talk about it yet, but it’s a cool place with cool ppl.

-That’s pretty much my mayor update, I want to write more entries as seems to be blogs will return to be a good source of info and expression, still getting up to date with all this **woke** thing and everything else in the *exterior world*.
+That’s pretty much my mayor update about the **good things** of this year, I want to write more entries as seems to be blogs will return to be a good source of info and expression, still getting up to date with all this **woke** thing and everything else in the *exterior world*.